JayKayDevOps/StudioGhiblisMovieMaker/README.md

 The team's team's velocity is calculated by <<Team decides>>.

 The team's current story point velocity is "N/A".
+"How many stories done in a Sprint"

 # Definition of Ready
 <<List criteria that are common here>>
+Acceptance Criteria

+# Automated Documentation
+ ??
+GitHub Actions and GitHub Wiki

+# Perfomance Management Tool
+ ??